Home » 12 to 36 hour Layovers » Newfoundland RV, Car Travel Logistics

 Cross-Island Routes

 If you want to combine multiple regions in one trip, Port aux Basques usually offers the most flexibility.
-But even then, it helps to think in regional clusters rather than trying to conquer the whole island too quickly.
+Even then, it helps to think in regional clusters rather than trying to conquer the whole island too quickly.

 The first stop after landing should not always be the highway.
 In an RV, the basics matter more than the mileage.